 Many women will tell their employer after they've had their first pregnancy scan at around 12 weeks.
 Once you tell your employer, you have maternity rights and can attend antenatal appointments during paid work time.
 You can also ask for a risk assessment of your workplace to ensure that you're working in a safe environment.

 It's a good time to tone up those muscles 'down under'.
 Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your future baby's trampoline.
 Get the muscles going by pretending that you're having a wee and then stop the 'urine' in midflow.
 Visit Tommy's for more ideas about pelvic floor exercises.

 Get moving!
 It's recommended that pregnant women do 150 minutes of exercise throughout the week.
 You could start off with just 10 minutes of daily exercise - perhaps take a brisk walk outside.
 Check out Sport England's #StayInWorkOut online exercises (scroll to the pregnancy section).
 Listen to your body and do what feels right for you.

 Don't eat for two!
 Eat for you.
 You don't need any extra calories until the third trimester, which starts in week 28.
 Try to eat healthily, with plenty of fresh fruit and veg, and avoid processed, fatty and salty foods.
 You may be able to get free milk, fruit and veg through the Healthy Start scheme.

 You're probably busting out of your usual clothes – so get yourself something 'new' that will make you look and feel good.
-Lots of supermarkets have maternity ranges, or try charity shops and NCT nearly new sales.
-If you've got a special event, then borrow something from a friend.
+Lots of supermarkets have maternity ranges or try finding something online.
 You'll be fed up with your maternity wardrobe a few months from now, so there's no need to splash the cash!